The Visionary Tolerance of a Conqueror: How Genghis Khan Governed a Spiritual Melting Pot

 Understanding the Pre-Mongol Spiritual Landscape of Eurasia

 When Genghis Khan began his unification of the Mongol tribes around 1206, he inherited an incredibly diverse spiritual patchwork.
 Many of his early allies and rivals were practitioners of different faiths.
 His own wife, Börte, was a shamanist, but he also had close relationships with influential Nestorian Christian tribes such as the Keraites, and he consulted Taoist and Buddhist monks after his conquest of northern China.
 The key insight that Genghis Khan possessed—and that many of his contemporaries lacked—was that religious identity was a tool of governance, not just a matter of personal salvation.
 By granting freedom of worship, he could decouple ethnic identity from political loyalty, making it possible for a Muslim Persian administrator to serve a pagan Mongol emperor without spiritual compromise.
+This insight would become the bedrock of an empire that stretched from Korea to Hungary.

 The Spiritual Foundation of the Yassa: Law and Tolerance